 Nelson is a vibrant city known for its art scene, sunny climate, and access to stunning national parks.
 Walking through the Nelson Saturday Market, I found everything from handmade jewelry to fresh produce, all while soaking up the town’s creative energy.
 The city is also home to Founders Heritage Park, a fascinating open-air museum showcasing Nelson’s history with charming historic buildings and artisan shops.

-For outdoor lovers, Nelson is the gateway to Abel Tasman National Park, but the nearby Nelson Lakes National Park is just as stunning, offering incredible hikes around Lake Rotoiti.
+For outdoor lovers, Nelson is the gateway to Abel Tasman National Park.
+But the nearby Nelson Lakes National Park is just as stunning, offering incredible hikes around Lake Rotoiti.
 The Centre of New Zealand Walk, a short uphill trail, provides panoramic views over the city and Tasman Bay.
 With its mix of culture, nature, and great food, Nelson is an ideal base for exploring the northern tip of the South Island.

 11. Akaroa